What is an Equity Research Report?

 Business Description

 This section should include a detailed description of the company and its products and services.
 It should convey a clear understanding of the company’s economics, including a discussion of the key drivers of revenues and expenses.
-Much of this information can be sourced from the company itself and from its regulatory filings as well as from industry publications.
+Much of this information can be sourced from the company and from its regulatory filings as well as from industry publications.

 Industry Overview and Competitive Positioning